DJrMartin/Infrared-fingerprint-Health-diagnosis/README.md

 1.3 Present the classification of the hepatic steatosis using random forest and associated figures.

-2.1 PREPROCESSING OF BLOOD SMEAT: describe the preprocess used (normalisation and data compression methods).
+2.1 PREPROCESSING OF BLOOD SMEAR: describe the preprocess used (normalisation and data compression methods).

 2.2 Present the determination of the hepatic liver statu using clustering method and associated figures